d6u/algorithms/medium_summary.md

     Given a list of non negative integers, arrange them such that they form the largest number.
 For example, given [3, 30, 34, 5, 9], the largest formed number is 9534330.
 Note: The result may be very large, so you need to return a string instead of an integer.

+---

 - [047-permutations-ii.js](./leetcode-js/047-permutations-ii.js)

+    Given a collection of numbers that might contain duplicates, return all possible unique permutations.

 - [050-pow-x-n.js](./leetcode-js/050-pow-x-n.js)

+    Implement pow(x, n).

 - [060-permutation-sequence.js](./leetcode-js/060-permutation-sequence.js)

+    The set [1,2,3,…,n] contains a total of n! unique permutations.

+    By listing and labeling all of the permutations in order, We get the following sequence (ie, for n = 3):

+    "123"
+    "132"
+    "213"
+    "231"
+    "312"
+    "321"
+    Given n and k, return the kth permutation sequence.

+    Note: Given n will be between 1 and 9 inclusive.

 - [061-rotate-list.js](./leetcode-js/061-rotate-list.js)
 - [069-sqrt-x.js](./leetcode-js/069-sqrt-x.js)
 - [071-simplify-path.js](./leetcode-js/071-simplify-path.js)